NicolasPham/SQL/README.md

 	FROM customers LEFT JOIN orders ON customers.id = orders.customer_id
 	GROUP BY customers.id
 	ORDER BY total_spent DESC;
+   IF function:
+	-- For more than 2 cases:
+	CASE
+	   WHEN AVG(grade) >=75 THEN 'PASSING'
+	   WHEN AVG(grade) IS NULL THEN 'FAILING'
+	   ELSE 'FAILLING'
+   	END AS passing_status

+	-- For 2 cases:
+	IF(AVG(grade) >= 75, 'PASSING', 'FAILLING') AS passing_status

 # Null value: the value that is unknown (doesnt mean equal 0).
 It is ok to be empty
 # CRUD: stands for Create, read, update and delete